Minting API

 chain_name | String representing the name of the chain.
 A list of available chains can be found here. | Body | Yes | |

-contract_address | The contract address of the ERC721 collection | Body | Yes | |
+contract_address | The contract address of the ERC721 or ERC1155 collection | Body | Yes | |

 reference_id | The internal content creator reference ID of the asset being minted.
 This internal ID is used to link the request to the system-generated token ID. | Body | Yes | |